How to Make a Great Pot of Coffee

 The first step to making a good pot of coffee is having the right coffee maker.
 A good cup of coffee starts with a good coffee maker.
 All coffee makers are not created equal.
 I am sure you are thinking that I am promoting a certain coffee maker, I am not.
 I will leave the choice of coffee maker up to you.
 I hope to provide the one key element you need to know about coffee makers.
 You simply need a coffee maker that produces very hot water.
 The hotter the water the better the steep of the coffee grind.
 If the maker does not produce very hot water, it will not brew a tasty cup of coffee.
 So, before purchasing a coffee maker do your homework, read reviews, talk to friends.
 There are some great coffee makers on the market that aren't costly and do produce the hot steep to produce a great pot of coffee.

 The second important thing to consider before making a pot of coffee is choosing the coffee bean and choosing your personal roast.
 Quality coffee can only come from a quality coffee bean that has been properly roasted.
 The process of roasting a coffee bean is complex and can result in a coffee bean tasting very different depending on how it is roasted.
 If you desire a strong intense flavor to your coffee, choose a dark roast ( French Roast).
 If you like a light flavor less intense flavor, choose a lighter roast.
-Always use coffee beans, not pre-ground coffee beans.
-Coffee loses its flavor quickly after being ground, and its essence.
+Always use coffee beans.
+Coffee loses its flavor quickly after being ground.
 Grinding just before you brew will assure you that none of the flavors is lost due to the beans shelve life.